LaHsenLak/waste-management/README.md

 For the type of users, city officials, waste management personnel, and potentially residents would benefit from cleaner streets and timely waste collection.

 ## Data sources and AI methods
 The project will collect data from smart bins equipped with fill-level sensors, GPS data from collection trucks, and historical waste collection data from municipal records.
 Open datasets related to city demographics and waste generation patterns can also be used.
-Such datasets can be found [Article](https://data.world/datasets/waste)
+Such datasets can be found [Waste Dataset](https://data.world/datasets/waste)

 Machine learning models will analyze fill-level data to predict optimal collection times and routes.
 Techniques such as regression analysis for predicting fill rates and clustering algorithms for optimizing routes will be employed.